TEAMMATES/teammates-ops/platform-guide.md

 ### Backup

-The backup has been configured to run weekly in the system by setting `app.enable.datastore.backup=true` in `src/main/resources/build.properties`.
+The backup has been configured to run monthly in the system by setting `app.enable.datastore.backup=true` in `src/main/resources/build.properties`.
 However, a few prerequisites as described [here](https://cloud.google.com/datastore/docs/schedule-export#before_you_begin) need to be done first.

 If you wish to do backup outside the scheduled period, you can simply trigger the backup cron job manually from the GCP console.